Sapulpa, Oklahoma: Demographics

 There were 7,430 households, out of which 32.5% had children under the age of 18 living with them, 54.8% were married couples living together, 12.9% had a female householder with no husband present, and 27.9% were non-families.
 24.2% of all households were made up of individuals, and 10.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.54 and the average family size was 3.00.

 In the city, the population was spread out, with 26.1% under the age of 18, 7.9% from 18 to 24, 27.5% from 25 to 44, 23.7% from 45 to 64, and 14.8% who were 65 years of age or older.
 The median age was 37 years.
 For every 100 females, there were 91.2 males.
 For every 100 females age 18 and over, there were 86.9 males.

 The median income for a household in the city was $40,372 and the median income for a family was $52,639.
 Males had a median income of $30,524 versus $21,609 for females.
 The per capita income for the city was $22,275.
 About 11.5% of families and 16.3% of the population were below the poverty line, including 15.2% of those under age 18 and 17.4% of those age 65 or over.

+Education

+Sapulpa Public Schools covers the vast majority of Sapulpa.
+The following school districts in Creek County have other portions: Lone Star Public School (elementary school district), Allen-Bowden Public School (elementary school district), Pretty Water Public School (elementary school district), Tulsa Public Schools, Kellyville Public Schools, and Kiefer Public Schools.
+Tulsa Public Schools covers portions of Sapulpa in Tulsa County.

+As of 2013 the Sapulpa Creek Community Center has Muscogee Creek language classes.

-Culture and education
+Culture

 Sapulpa has an organization known as Sapulpa Main Street, one of the various national Main Street programs, the purpose of which is to preserve and enhance the cultural heritage of the town, and to improve its quality of life, by revitalizing the Central Business District as the center of the Community.

-In 2013, the Sapulpa Creek Community Center graduated a class of 14 from its Muscogee Creek language class.

 Historical sites

-The following are NRHP-listed sites in Okmulgee:
+The following are NRHP-listed sites in Sapulpa: